christiangallego/Fetching-Colors/README.md

 A follow along React & Redux project from X-Team's video series `API Calls in React/Redux`.

 This was a simple yet important project about making Axios calls with React & Redux.
-It was good practice on promised based HTTP requests and the value of exploring API data before implementation by using resources like Postman.
+It was good practice on promised-based HTTP requests and reinforced the value of exploring API data before implementation by using resources like Postman.

 ## Getting Started